ggramlich26/BZ10_upgrade/README.md

 - Automated cleaning cycle: Ten cycles of switching distribution on and off for 20 seconds each by pressing only one button

 ## Building the project
+This project is set up to be built with Eclipse Sloeber, which adds Arduino support to the Eclipse IDE.
 ## Setting your WiFi credentials
 ## Setting up Blynk
 You can use the following virtual pins for communication with your espresso machine: